AirshipCMS/Docs/properties/published_on.md

 This is the timestamp of when the current page or item was published.
+The publish date can be set in the Admin panel.
 It can be formatted using the `{{format_date}}` helper.

 Example Markup:
 ```